mvpdw06/react-redux-practice/README.md

 - [x] Fix view rotate detect.
 - [x] Detect user browser to state.(bowser)
 - [x] Scroll bar controll to state.
-- [ ] View rotate to changing component's presentation like mobile.
-- [ ] Implement header / footer components like navigation bar.
 - [ ] Header auto collapse.
 - [ ] ~~Scroll to top action.~~(should not be a action for current app.)